-I will giving an interview today that the industry has done a poor job in communicating the changes in Denial of Service (DOS) attacks.
+Yes, DOS trends are changing.
 CERT-FI‘s release of the “Sockstress” details yesterday has a few people confused.
 Outpost24 discovered some new TCP state abuse technique which can cause a range of issue on a TCP stack (see CERT-FI’s release details).
 It is a serious issue.
-But, if it is serious, why is there not a lot of attention on this attack vector.
+But, if it is serious, why is there not a lot of attention on this attack vector?

 The perception that nothing has been done is incorrect.
 CERT Teams and industry leaders who know about TCP overload attack vectors have been paying attention.
 TCP Connection Oriented State abuse is real.
 There is a real TCP state DOS threat.
 It is just not generally visible to the public.
 The vector has been known as TCP saturation attacks, TCP State Overload Attacks, and TCP RST attacks.

 The obvious next question is “if this is so easy, why isn’t it happening more often?”
 We’ll get to that in the next article.
-There are a range of factors – some economic, some technology, and some based on the dialectic with the community which mitigates wide spread extortion, retribution, and vindictive TCP Connection Oriented State Attacks from being more widely used.
+There is a range of factors – some economic, some technology, and some based on the dialectic with the community which mitigates widespread extortion, retribution, and vindictive TCP Connection Oriented State Attacks from being more widely used.

 For now, anyone who is really interested in this topic should download and read Security Assessment of the Transmission Control Protocol (TCP) by Fernando Gont and sponsored by the UK CPNI (Centre for the Protection of National Infrastructure). http://www.cpni.gov.uk/Products/technicalnotes/Feb-09-security-assessment-TCP.aspx